 It takes more than one design appointment to refine all the details such as the layout, functionality and finishes of the kitchen.
 You’ll usually have an initial meeting with me, where you’ll set out the brief and I’ll take overall dimensions of the space.
 Then I get to work on creating the concepts.
-This will be followed by another meeting to discuss and refine the design layout, finishes, fixtures, materials and form a firm budget.
-Then the final set of documents are issued.
+This is followed by another meeting to discuss and refine the design layout, finishes, fixtures, materials and form a firm budget.
+This is where I issue a final set of documents.
 You’ll then have a last run-through meeting where any final changes can be made.

 So if you’re thinking of Renovating your Kitchen, here are some pointers to think about before you meet with a designer.

 Everyone has heard of the kitchen triangle the fridge, sink, oven/stove triangle.
 But I like to think of the zones or areas you will need in your Kitchen?
 Zone for when you’re cooking, washing up and food prep zones, even morning coffee zone or entertaining with cocktails/wine & cheese nights.
 Have you got enough bench & storage space for each zone?
 Can we fit an island bench within the kitchen for quick eating, for conversations and kids doing homework while mum is multitasking with the cooking?

 Innovative storage solutions will make or break the perfect kitchen design.
 Butler storage rooms (middle image) are all on trend now, but if you are limited on space consider a custom pantry you can conceal with doors (Right side image).
 The issue with butler storage rooms is they can be cumbersome if they are too far away from the food prep and cook zone of the kitchen.

 Images by: Madaline blanchford